Violence erupts on Poland-Belarus border as Polish guards fire water cannon on migrants throwing rocks - KRDO

 Polish and Belarusian authorities have blamed one another for the ratcheting of tensions on the border, where thousands of people have traveled in the hope of making it into the EU only to find themselves stuck in freezing conditions.

+One police officer was seriously injured after being hit by a projectile, according to the Polish police.

+Women and children who, just a day before, had been camped out in tents near the border fence had moved back, and men, many of them voicing their anger about being left in limbo in awful conditions, were amassing in the most dramatic clashes to date.
+“We are fighting to stay alive,” one man told CNN.

-The Polish Border Guard said Tuesday that migrants camped out near the Kuźnica-Bruzgi border crossing were behaving “aggressively,” throwing stones and various objects at the Polish services.
+The Polish Border Guard said Tuesday that migrants camped out near the Bruzgi-Kuźnica checkpoint were behaving “aggressively,” throwing stones and various objects at the Polish services.
 “In order to prevent illegal border crossing, water cannons were used against aggressive foreigners,” the security agency said on Twitter.

 Poland’s Ministry of Defense shared footage on Twitter showing Polish officers and soldiers standing shoulder-to-shoulder with riot shields as rocks were lobbed over the barbed wire border fence, describing the scene as an “attack of migrants.”
 The ministry also accused Belarusian services of equipping migrants with “stun grenades.”